willshersystems/ansible-sshd/README.md

 #### sshd_config_owner, sshd_config_group, sshd_config_mode

-Use these variables to set the ownership and permissions for the openssh config file that this role produces.
+Use these variables to set the ownership and permissions for the openssh configuration file that this role produces.

 #### sshd_verify_hostkeys